serverpod/relic/doc/site/docs/01-getting-started/03-shelf-migration.md

 9) ✅ Update WebSockets: Replace `webSocketHandler` and use `RelicWebSocket` for events and sending.

-10) ✅ Satisfy the state machine: Handlers must return a handled context.

 ## Detailed migration steps

 ### 1. Update dependencies